Top 10 Trees and Shrubs for Privacy

 Why do I recommend planting smaller gallon trees?
 Because they’re more cost effective and the roots of smaller trees can navigate our hard clay and rocky soil better than larger ones.

-Even if money is no issue, or if you need immediate privacy, I would still stick with no larger than 20 or 30 gallon for best results and be sure to keep them on a strict watering schedule until established.
+Even if money is no issue, or if you need immediate privacy, I would still stick with no larger than 20 or 30 gallon for best results and be sure to keep them on a strict watering schedule until established which can take up to two years.
 Be mindful that smaller gallon/potted trees can be a better choice in windy areas too.

 As the garden below begins to mature, it will eventually have trees from 30’+ to 8′ which will basically eliminate the property behind it.
 This process can take some time, but you can see by this photo that even the instant result of green and texture is a whole lot better than the broad side of a barn they were looking at before.